-Through the first six months of 2017, approximately 25% of all impact fee revenue was generated from residential development.
+In 2017, approximately 20% of all impact fee revenue was generated from residential development.
 Residential impact fee collection as a percentage of overall collections have remained low since the home lending crisis began in 2008.
-However, residential impact fees were 19% of overall roadway impact fees collected in 2016, nearly all of which came in the second half of the year.
-Roadway impact fee collections for residential uses continue to strengthen relative to commercial fee collections, primarily due to continued development of the Hagan Hill Subdivision.
+Residential impact fees were 19% of overall roadway impact fees collected in 2016, nearly all of which came in the second half of the year.
+In 2017. roadway impact fee collections for residential uses improved slightly relative to commercial fee collections.
+Over the final two months of 2017, no residential impact fees were collected.
+This was due to all lots of Hagan Hill Phase 1 having permits and Phase 2 not yet ready for permits to be issued.
+Early in 2018, permitting for homes in Phase 2 will commence.
+The Ashley Furniture project alone generated over \$393,000 in impact fees.
+If this project is removed from the calculations, residential collections would have been 43% of all roadway impact fee revenue.